 - 1. A guardian and a custodian shall be obligated to live together with a minor ward.
 In individual cases, a custodian and a ward may live apart with the permission of the guardianship and custodianship authority, provided the authority concludes that their separate residence will not adversely affect the ward's upbringing and the protection of his/her rights and interests. - 2.
 A guardian and a custodian shall be obligated to notify the guardianship and custodianship authority of a change of residence. - 3.
-The duty specified in paragraph 1 of this article shall not apply to the custodian of a legally capable adult, and to the supporter of an adult, unless otherwise determined under court decision.
+The duty specified in the first paragraph of this article shall not apply to the custodian of a legally capable adult, and to the supporter of an adult, unless otherwise determined under court decision.

-Article 1292 - Duties of supporters in case of lack or change of the grounds for establishing support

-A supporter shall immediately submit a petition to the court to change the scope of support or cancel the support if the ground which was the basis for establishing support for a beneficiary of support ceases to exist or has been changed, except when the beneficiary of support or the guardianship and custodianship authority has already applied to the court.
+Article 1292 - Duties of supporters in case of lack or change of the grounds for establishing support which was the basis for establishing support for a beneficiary of support ceases to exist or has been changed, except when the beneficiary of support or the guardianship and custodianship authority has already applied to the court.